iest/bluggr/README.md

 It works in localstorage and does very little.

-# Very Little
+*Very little indeed*

+Run it with your favourite server.
+I personally like python's `SimpleHTTPServer`

-Written as a prototype for the boys at Eysys.
+Written as a prototype for the devs at Eysys.